VidCruiter Logo

 What Is a One-Way Interview?

-What Are The Benefits of an On-Demand Video Interview?
+What Are the Benefits of On-Demand Video Interviews?

 During a screening call, sticking to the script, keeping the conversation on-topic, and staying neutral can be tough.
 On-demand interviewing simplifies screening so you can focus on assessing the candidate’s answers.